Legal Advice for Criminal Record — 156 results

 Written by attorney Jeffrey Lustick, about 5 years ago.
 STAFF PICK

 sometimes impossible to overcome the negative stigma and social

 disabilities caused by a criminal conviction.
 And in the modern age of

 information and the... more

-Written by attorney Matthew Wallin, almost 6 years ago.
+Written by attorney Matthew Wallin, over 6 years ago.
 STAFF PICK

 The right to seal your juvenile record is available in most juvenile cases, with certain exceptions.
 Laws vary from state to state so be sure to check with your local juvenile court for the... more

 Written by attorney Derk Allan Wadas, over 6 years ago.
 STAFF PICK

 Determine if you are eligible Certain categories of people who have been arrested may be eligible for an expunction.
 If you have been arrested for an offense and were acquitted (found not... more